eadmund/cypherback/README.md

 -------

 A secrets file encapsulates a set of keys.
-PBKDF2 is used to generated two keys: a 256-bit AES key encryption key and a 384-bit key authentication key.
+PBKDF2 is used to generate two keys: a 256-bit AES key encryption key and a 384-bit key authentication key.
 The number of PBKDF2 iterations is tuned to take approximately one second of wall clock time.
 The keys are encrypted in CTR mode with a random IV; a 384-bit authentication tag is